-- U.S. District Court, Northern District of Illinois
+- U.S. District Court for the Northern District of Illinois

-- U.S. District Court, Central District of Illinois
+- U.S. District Court for the Central District of Illinois

 Huntington University (B.S., English Education, magna cum laude, 2009)